The Niles History

 as the private home of Henry and Ruby Chapin.
 It was built in

-1882 and contains several ornate stain glass windows,
+1882 and contains several ornate stained glass windows,

 beveled mirrors, impressive brass chandeliers, beautiful